 - The award is presented during the Annual ADF Meeting.

-- The awardee is asked to publish a short report at the ADF home journal Experimental Dermatology.
+- The awardee is asked to publish a mini review at the ADF home journal Experimental Dermatology (mandatory with acceptance of the award).

 - Prof. Dr. Kamran Ghoreschi(Chair)